SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 - systemic
 	- "In the last years before 1914 the idea that war was bound to break out sooner or later probably made some statesmen, in some countries, **more willing to unleash it.**"
+	- Each power felt that it must stand by its allies whatever the specific issue.

 ## Outline (finally (hopefully))